xtgg4310/AquaScan_Artifact/README.md

 # Mobicom2025 Artifact Evaluation: AquaScan: A Sonar-based Underwater Sensing System for Human Activity Monitoring

-## This repo contains the code, deployment instructions, and limitations of the current design.
+## This repo contains the code, deployment instructions, Experiment instruction and detail usage of each function.

 ## Prepare for Artifact evaluation
 ### Software dependencies